Devinaseeruttun/ANCHOR/README.md

+# ANCHOR

-# ANCHOR: A 16S rRNA gene amplicon pipeline for microbial analysis of multiple environmental samples
+Anchor is a 16S rRNA gene amplicon pipeline for microbial analysis of multiple environmental samples.

 ## Getting Started